-The program's current extension expires on March 31, 2009.
+The program's current extension expires March 31, 2009.
 It is crucial that Congress take action before this deadline to guarantee future federal support for the program.
-More than 5,400 children in North Dakota received CHIP coverage through Healthy Steps in 2007.
+An estimated 710,700 children in Texas received coverage through CHIP in 2007.
 If state policy makers enter their 2009 legislative sessions without a guarantee of continued federal support for CHIP, many are likely to halt expansion plans, and others may need to make outright cuts in order to meet state budget requirements.

 It is of utmost importance that the next Congress and the new President take these important steps to strengthen Medicaid and CHIP.
-As the economy continues to deteriorate, more and more families will likely lose employer-based coverage and, if the safety net is not strong enough to respond to this growing demand, low-income children in North Dakota and around the country will suffer.
+As the economy continues to deteriorate, more and more families will likely lose employer-based coverage and, if the safety net is not strong enough to respond to this growing demand, low-income children in Texas and around the country will suffer.